202.00 Eligibility for Services Policy

 If additional information is needed, the applicant and counselor will decide how best to obtain the information and establish appropriate time frames.
 If the applicant is unable to provide appropriate evidence, ACCES-VR will obtain the required information as part of the assessment process.

-Assessment for determining eligibility is exempt from economic need.
-Exceptions include those non-assessment services (such as a communication device) that are provided to an individual with a significant disability during either an exploration of the individual's abilities, capabilities, and capacity to perform in work situations through the use of trial work or an extended evaluation.
+Assessment for determining eligibility is exempt from a financial need review.
+Exceptions include those non-assessment services (such as a communication device) that are provided to an individual with a significant disability during an exploration of the individual's abilities, capabilities, and capacity to perform in work situations.

 Existing information will be considered adequate if, in the counselor's judgment, it provides sufficient information to document the person's disability (ies) and employment factors, resulting impediments to employment, ability to benefit from services and requirements for services.